Atomic hydrogen reservoirs in quiescent galaxies at z = 0.4

 \subsection{Correlation with age, morphology and environment}

-We focus on the dusty, \HI{}-rich QG sample and try to uncover any dependence on the environment or morphology.
+We focused on the dusty, \HI{}-rich QG sample and investigated possible dependencies on the environment and morphology.

-First, we split the sample into three $D_n4000$ bins (1.5<$D_n$4000<1.61, 1.61<$D_n$4000<1.8 and $D_n$4000>1.8) and got a significant detection (S/N>4) in all cases (Fig.\ref{fig:stack2}).
-Fig.\ref{fig:dn4000_bins_scalrel} represents the estimated \HI{} fractions (where $f_{\rm HI}=M_{\rm HI}/M_{\star}$) as a function of the average $D_n$4000 value per each bin.
-A dashed blue line indicates the best-fit for a linear model.
-Uncertainties on the $D_n$4000 axis are given by the standard deviation in each bin.
-The figure indicates the presence of a trend, as older galaxies seem to yield lower \HI{} fractions.
-This suggests that recently quenched systems with low $D_n$4000 have not yet consumed, expelled, or ionized their \HI{} reservoirs, or have somehow reaccreted \HI{} from the circumgalactic medium, via mechanisms such as tidal streams or mergers.
+First, we split the sample into three $D_n4000$ bins (1.5<$D_n$4000<1.61, 1.61<$D_n$4000<1.8 and $D_n$4000>1.8) and obtained a significant detection (S/N>4) in all cases (Fig.~\ref{fig:stack2}).
+Fig.~\ref{fig:dn4000_bins_scalrel} shows the estimated \HI{} fractions (where $f_{\rm HI}=M_{\rm HI}/M_{\star}$) as a function of the average $D_n$4000 value in each bin.
+A dashed blue line indicates the best-fit linear model.
+Uncertainties on the $D_n$4000 axis correspond to the standard deviation within each bin.
+The figure suggests a trend, with older galaxies yielding lower \HI{} fractions.
+This implies that recently quenched systems with low $D_n$4000 have not yet consumed, expelled, or ionized their \HI{} reservoirs, or may have reaccreted \HI{} from the circumgalactic medium, through mechanisms such as tidal streams or mergers.